Chanting

 Women's Bible Study

-All women of the parish are invited to our monthly Bible study, led by Stacy Gullette, at the Woglom home in Fairfax.
+Going on 15 years, all women of the parish are invited to our monthly Bible study, led by Stacy Gullette, at the Woglom home in Fairfax.
 This is a wonderful way to get to know your sisters-in-Christ while learning more about the Orthodox faith.
 Meetings are at 7:30 p.m., often on Tuesdays, and include time for discussion, prayer requests, and fellowship.
-Contact Eleni at elenibw@yahoo.com or 703-425-0834 for directions and the date of our next meeting!
+Contact Eleni at 703-425-0834 for directions and the date of our next meeting!

-Protection of the Holy Mother of God Orthodox Church (St. Mary), is a community of the Orthodox Church in America, an English-language parish of the Romanian Orthodox Episcopate of America that meets in Falls Church, VA.
+Consecrated in 1988, Protection of the Holy Mother of God Orthodox Church (St. Mary), is a community of the Orthodox Church in America, an English-language parish of the Romanian Orthodox Episcopate of America, that meets in Falls Church, VA.
+Our congregation is a mix of cradle, convert, and "re-vert" worshippers, coming from all different walks of life and backgrounds.
+In other words, we are a great American "melting pot" of Orthodoxy in the heart of the Nation's Capital!

 Our Mission: